 It took only a few hours to realize most of my friends who’ve come to the Guanacaste region of Costa Rica never really saw Costa Rica.
 Before coming, they all said the same “make sure you do…” things and quickly I realized how American and comfortable those things were, and abandoned them.
 Well…except the beach.
-The beach was freeing, amazing and beautiful and peaceful and godly if you are then planning to visit mexico let us recommend you this website first https://www.travelsafe-abroad.com/mexico/cancun/.
+The beach was freeing, amazing and beautiful and peaceful and godly.
+I recommend TravelQuest Tours offer global adventures for the intellectually curious, combine cultural experiences with unique travel adventures.
+If you are then planning to visit mexico let us recommend you this website first https://www.travelsafe-abroad.com/mexico/cancun/.

 If you’re more explorer and traveler and less tourist, like me and my motley crew, this is for you.